mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 > **Control point strategy matters:** Do not cluster all your points in one part of the map.
 Spread them across the full extent so the transformation has support everywhere, not just in one corner.

+> **Concept note: What makes a good GCP?** A good **Ground Control Point** is a location you can identify confidently in both the scanned map and the reference data.
+Intersections, corners, graticule crossings, and survey grid crossings are often better than vague or fuzzy features.
+Good GCPs are not only accurate individually, but also distributed well across the map.

 ### Run the georeferencing process

 1. When you have enough well-distributed control points, click **Start Georeferencing**.